JohnPaulinePineda/Portfolio_Project_42/docs/index.md

 ### 1.2.1 Data Assessment <a class="anchor" id="1.2.1"></a>

+Preliminary data used in the study was evaluated and prepared for analysis and modelling using the following methods:

-[Data quality assessment](http://appliedpredictivemodeling.com/) involves profiling and assessing the data to understand its suitability for machine learning tasks.
+[Data Quality Assessment](http://appliedpredictivemodeling.com/) involves profiling and assessing the data to understand its suitability for machine learning tasks.
 The quality of training data has a huge impact on the efficiency, accuracy and complexity of machine learning tasks.
 Data remains susceptible to errors or irregularities that may be introduced during collection, aggregation or annotation stage.
 Issues such as incorrect labels, synonymous categories in a categorical variable or heterogeneity in columns, among others, which might go undetected by standard pre-processing modules in these frameworks can lead to sub-optimal model performance, inaccurate analysis and unreliable decisions.

-[Data preprocessing](http://appliedpredictivemodeling.com/) involves changing the raw feature vectors into a representation that is more suitable for the downstream modelling and estimation processes, including data cleaning, integration, reduction and transformation.
+[Data Preprocessing](http://appliedpredictivemodeling.com/) involves changing the raw feature vectors into a representation that is more suitable for the downstream modelling and estimation processes, including data cleaning, integration, reduction and transformation.
 Data cleaning aims to identify and correct errors in the dataset that may negatively impact a predictive model such as removing outliers, replacing missing values, smoothing noisy data, and correcting inconsistent data.
 Data integration addresses potential issues with redundant and inconsistent data obtained from multiple sources through approaches such as detection of tuple duplication and data conflict.
 The purpose of data reduction is to have a condensed representation of the data set that is smaller in volume, while maintaining the integrity of the original data set.
 Data transformation converts the data into the most appropriate form for data modeling.

-[Data exploration](http://appliedpredictivemodeling.com/) involves analyzing and investigating data sets to summarize their main characteristics, often employing data visualization methods.
+[Data Exploration](http://appliedpredictivemodeling.com/) involves analyzing and investigating data sets to summarize their main characteristics, often employing data visualization methods.
 It helps determine how best to manipulate data sources to discover patterns, spot anomalies, test a hypothesis, or check assumptions.
 This process is primarily used to see what data can reveal beyond the formal modeling or hypothesis testing task and provides a better understanding of data set variables and the relationships between them.

 [Iterative Imputer](https://scikit-learn.org/stable/modules/generated/sklearn.impute.IterativeImputer.html) is based on the [Multivariate Imputation by Chained Equations](https://journals.sagepub.com/doi/10.1177/0962280206074463) (MICE) algorithm - an imputation method based on fully conditional specification, where each incomplete variable is imputed by a separate model.
 As a sequential regression imputation technique, the algorithm imputes an incomplete column (target column) by generating plausible synthetic values given other columns in the data.
 Each incomplete column must act as a target column, and has its own specific set of predictors.
 For predictors that are incomplete themselves, the most recently generated imputations are used to complete the predictors prior to imputation of the target columns.
 The [Linear Regression](https://link.springer.com/book/10.1007/978-1-4757-3462-1) model was formulated for imputation - which explores the linear relationship between a scalar response and one or more covariates by having the conditional mean of the dependent variable be an affine function of the independent variables.
 The relationship is modeled through a disturbance term which represents an unobserved random variable that adds noise.
 The algorithm is typically formulated from the data using the least squares method which seeks to estimate the coefficients by minimizing the squared residual function.
 The linear equation assigns one scale factor represented by a coefficient to each covariate and an additional coefficient called the intercept or the bias coefficient which gives the line an additional degree of freedom allowing to move up and down a two-dimensional plot.